 Device evidence obtaining and reporting is done by the TSM.
-In Intel TDX 1.0/1.5, the TSM is a special security manager in tenant TD or a dedicated service TD.
-In Intel TDX with TEE-IO, the TSM is the TEE-IO Provisioning Agent (TPA) which is an extension of TDX Module.
+In Intel® TDX 1.0/1.5, the TSM is a special security manager in tenant TD or a dedicated TD to provide service.
+In Intel® TDX Connect, the TSM is the TEE-IO provisioning agent (TPA) which is an extension of TDX Module.

-For example, the device service TD or TPA may issue SPDM GET_CERTIFICATE and GET_MEASURMENTS to the DSM, to collect the device certificate and measurement and verify their digital signature.
-Later, the TSM presents the data to a verifier in the tenant TD.
+For example, the TPA may issue SPDM GET\CERTIFICATE and GET\MEASURMENTS to the DSM, to collect the device certificate chains and measurements and verify their digital signature.
+Intel TSM provides a secure mechanism to pass the device certificate chains and measurements to a verifier in the tenant TD.